 Public sector equality duty

-Swindon Borough Council set out an Equality and Diversity vision and strategy in April 2010.
-This strategy enabled the Council to respond to the initial implementation of the Equality Act 2010.
-Further changes to the council – particularly responses to the financial climate and organisational restructure designed to enable the council to work differently with the people we serve, have prompted a review of the strategic equality objectives and supporting action plan.
+Since then, changes to the council – particularly responses to the financial climate and organisational restructure designed to enable the council to work differently with the people we serve - have prompted a review of the strategic equality objectives and supporting action plan.

-- Swindon Borough will be a place which protects and promotes equality and diversity through opportunity, access and fair treatment, whilst understanding and reducing the costs of inequality for Swindon’s diverse population.
+- Swindon will be a place which protects and promotes equality and diversity through opportunity, access and fair treatment, whilst understanding and reducing the costs of inequality for the borough’s diverse population

-The Equality Act 2010 established a general duty which the Council must demonstrate.
+The Equality Act 2010 established a general duty that we are obliged to demonstrate.
 This duty means that, in the exercise of our functions, we must have due regard to the need to:

 We are also required to identify equality objectives and publish the equality information which we use to form the basis of decision making and show how we are meeting the duty.